On reduction of moduli schemes of abelian varieties with definite quaternion multiplications: Quasi-polarized -modules

 From now on until Section~\ref{sec:09} we assume that $\rank_W M=m [\bfB:\Qp]$ for some positive integer $m$.
-We say a \dieu $\calO_{\bfB}$-module $M$ satisfies the {\it determinant condition} if one has the equality of the characteristic polynomials, cf. (\ref{eq:23})
+As in \eqref{eq:275}, let $\char (a)\in \Zp[T]$ be the reduced characteristic polynomial of $a$ from $\bfB$ to $\Qp$, which is of degree $[\bfB:\Q_p]/2$.
+We say a \dieu $\calO_{\bfB}$-module $M$ satisfies the {\it determinant condition} if one has the equality of the following characteristic polynomials, taken in $k[T]$, cf. (\ref{eq:25})